READING

 Comprehension / Talk for Reading

-• retrieving, inferring and deducing from texts.
+• retrieve, infer and deduce from texts.

 Fun Reading